Please wait...

 Research Project Assistant, RCoA

-Natalie is the project assistant for PQIP, supporting participating sites by managing the PQIP inbox and helping sites navigate the webtool.
-She assists clinical teams and local investigators by responding to queries, setting up user access, and ensuring the smooth running of day-to-day study operations.
+Natalie is the project assistant for PQIP, supporting participating sites by problem shooting queries and navigation of the webtool.
+She assists clinical teams and local investigators by ensuring the smooth running of day-to-day study operations.

 She is well versed in the research space, coming from a background in consumer research within the private sector.